 A professional writer for almost thirty years, including a decade in trade journalism and media marketing/creation for radio, since returning to comics in 2003 he has written for a variety of publishers including Marvel Comics, DC Comics / Zuda, Games Workshop, Dynamite Entertainment, Panini Comics, Titan Publishing, AAM / Markosia Enterprises, Rebellion / 2000ad, Arcana Studios and IDW Publishing amongst others, writing a variety of creator owned titles and licenses that include X-Men, Spider Man, Star Trek, Battlestar Galactica, Doctor Who, Superboy, Starship Troopers, Wallace & Gromit and Shrek.

-His other books with Walker Books, as part of his ‘Heroes and Heroines’ line of Graphic Novels with artist Sam Hart are Outlaw: The Legend Of Robin Hood (released in 2009), Excalibur: The Legend Of King Arthur (released in 2011), Messenger: The Legend of Joan Of Arc (released in 2014) and he’s currently working with Sam on book four, Pirate Queen: The Legend of Grace O’Mal
+His other books with Walker Books, as part of his ‘Heroes and Heroines’ line of Graphic Novels with artist Sam Hart are Outlaw: The Legend Of Robin Hood (released in 2009), Excalibur: The Legend Of King Arthur (released in 2011), Messenger: The Legend of Joan Of Arc (released in 2014) and he’s currently working with Sam on book four, Pirate Queen: The Legend of Grace O’Malley, with a 2018 release.

 For MTV he wrote The Gloom with Dan Boultwood, and Agent Mom with Stargate Universe / Smallville actress Alaina Huffman.

 Outside of comics he has written several novels aimed at reluctant readers, with Stalker, Mister Scratch, Noticed, Doctor Jekyll and Little Miss Hyde, Otis and Jigsaw Lady published by Badger Learning, and GamerHate published by Ransom Publishing.
 He’s written several audio plays for Big Finish Audio – the first of these, Doctor Who: Rat Trap features the Fifth Doctor, Tegan, Nyssa and Turlough.
 The next one, Private Enemy No. 1 was part of the September Bernice Summerfield – Epoch set and the third, Vesuvius Falling is part of the Bernice Summerfield – Legion box set.
-In addition he wrote a Confessions of Dorian Grey Christmas special, featuring Nicholas Briggs recreating his role as Sherlock Holmes.
+In addition he wrote a Confessions of Dorian Grey Christmas special, featuring Nicholas Briggs recreating his role as Sherlock Holmes, and in 2018 is writing a full cast Robin of Sherwood audio for Spiteful Puppet / ITV.

-In screenplay work, he’s been announced as writing a futuristic Robin Hood project for Gianni Nunarri’s Hollywood Gang (300, The Departed), and his other screenplays currently in development include 52 Pickup (Hereford Films / Platform Entertainment), Cartel with Craig Fairbrass (Impact Entertainment / Red Rock Entertainment), Thirty Nine Steps (Damage Cat Entertainment) and a three film slate at UK based BoxFly Pictures including historical thriller Stoker’s Monster: Before Dracula (co-created with Bram Stoker’s great-grandnephew Dacre Stoker), wrestling comedy In The Ring with wrestling legends Christopher Daniels and Frankie Kazarian and the sci-fi adventure Also Known As.
+In screenplay work, he’s been announced as writing a futuristic Robin Hood project for Gianni Nunarri’s Hollywood Gang (300, The Departed), and his other screenplays currently in development include Thirty Nine Steps (Damage Cat Entertainment), a three film slate at UK based BoxFly Pictures including historical thriller Stoker’s Monster: Before Dracula (co-created with Bram Stoker’s great-grandnephew Dacre Stoker), wrestling comedy In The Ring with wrestling legends Christopher Daniels and Frankie Kazarian and the sci-fi adventure Also Known As.

 Tony is represented in the UK by the JFL Agency (Film / TV).